 The recipe for costoletta alla valdostana involves quite a few steps, but there are only a couple of tricky bits to watch out for.
 The first involves making sure the two flaps of meat don’t come apart.
 You need to handle the uncooked split chop with some care.
 Once the breading cooks, it should bind them together nicely.

-The other involves regulating your burner so the chop has time to cook through on both sides and the cheese filling melt but the breading doesn’t burn.
-As mentioned here, you’ll need a good 4 or 5 minutes per side.
-(Of course, the more you manage to flatten your chop, the quicker it will cook.)
-Setting your flame to medium or medium-low should do the trick, but do lower the heat further if you see the breading brown too quickly.
-If all else fails and you find the meat is too pink for your taste, you can pop the chop in a low oven, say 150C/300F, for a few minutes to finish it cooking.
+The other involves making sure the chop cooks through on both sides and the cheese filling melts before the breading browns too much or, God forbid, burns.
+Of course, the more you manage to flatten your chop, the quicker it will cook.
+This is more easily done with veal than pork.
+Otherwise, setting your flame to medium or medium-low and letting it go for 5 minutes on each side—or slightly longer for a thicker chop—should do the trick.
+Lower the heat further if you see the breading brown too quickly.
+If all else fails and you find the breading has browned but the meat is still too pink for your taste, you can pop the chop in a low oven, say 160C/325F, for a few minutes to finish it cooking on the inside.

 Choosing your meat